 Dana Nevins, President, Web Shop Manager

-Dana’s company has been one of the leading auto parts eCommerce platforms for the aftermarket since the 1990s.
+Dana’s company, Web Shop Manager, has been one of the leading auto parts eCommerce platforms for the aftermarket since the 1990s.
 Dana’s a “car guy,” too, so he understands eCommerce and automotive industry trends from the perspective as a customer.

 “Page Speed – ECommerce as a whole will take a shift, if Google begins to enforce its page speed ‘badges’ that determine if a site is slow or not.
 If they do enforce this, then we have a high likelihood of websites going full swing into high-performance optimization above all else.